clszzyh/elixir_bot/README.md

 ## Eval Elixir Code

-Create a github issue or comment a issue with
+Create an issue or comment with

 ```
 ​```elixir